MetaMikuAI/m3u8Downloader/README.md

 # DownloadVideo
-Download video via Chrome ,Tempermonkey and Python
+Download video via Chrome ,Tampermonkey and Python the script.html is not mine，instead from CSDN.